CBCutGitHub/Good_README_Generator/Develop/readmetest.md

  [Github](#github)

 ## Description
-To produce a professional readme for an application.
+To produce a professional readme document for an application.

 ## Installation
 Clone repository, run npm install, and run node index.js

 ## Usage
-After running node index.js, answer questions to describe your application.
+Answer each prompts as related to the application.

 ## Contribution
 M Dempsey